Kids' & youth clothing

 But don’t worry if you’re bootstrapping and can’t splurge on extravagant photo shoots.
 There are some great resources out there that can help you create the look and feel you’re going for in your product catalog and social media.

-In this article, we’ll zoom in on two excellent tools that can help you create product photos without actually needing physical versions of your products—Printful’s Mockup Generator and Placeit’s Instant Mockup Generator.
+In this article, we’ll zoom in on two excellent tools that can help you create product photos without actually needing physical versions of your products—Printful’s Product Templates and Placeit’s Instant Mockup Generator.

 A product mockup is a digital representation of how the final product will look with your design on it.
 Product mockups are created with the help of online design tools called mockup generators.